Chickpea Tomato Salad

-Avocado adds the perfect creamy touch to this Garbanzo, Tomato, and Avocado Salad with Lime and Chile Dressing, and there’s also chopped cilantro!
-Use a bit more thinly sliced green onion to replace the cilantro if you’re not a cilantro fan.
+Avocado adds the perfect creamy touch to this Chickpea and Tomato Salad and there’s a tasty lime and chile dressing and chopped cilantro!
+You can use a bit more thinly sliced green onion to replace the cilantro if you’re not a cilantro fan.

 I first made this Chickpea Tomato Salad years ago, and the original version of the salad and the later version with avocado added were inspired by two blogs that are no longer posting, so I guess I am happy I’m still enjoying both my blog and this tasty salad!

 And if you like garbanzos, tomatoes, and avocado, I bet you’ll love this simple salad that has a delicious lime and chile dressing.
 I thought this was a wonderful treat for a summer lunch.
 And it would also be a great side dish salad for something cooked on the grill.

 Of course if you have fresh garden tomatoes, that will make this amazing salad even better; enjoy!

 What ingredients do you need for this salad?

 - canned chickpeas (garbanzo beans)

 - chopped cilantro